open-telemetry/opentelemetry-python/docs/getting-started.rst

 Prometheus UI (http://localhost:9090) to view your metrics.

-Using the opentelemetry-collector for traces and metrics
+Using the OpenTelemetry Collector for traces and metrics
 --------------------------------------------------------

 Although it's possible to directly export your telemetry to specific datastores, you may want to have more complex cases, including: